top of page

 9

-How many are suggested to use on a hospital bed?
+How many are suggested to use in a hospital room?

-Two, 1 for each side of the bed with IVs on one side and respiratory tubing on the other.
+Two: 1 for each side of the bed (IVs on one side and respiratory tubing on the other)

 10